Quality Housing Program NYC

-The quality Housing Program is a set of zoning regulations that intend to maintain the existing character of neighborhoods by giving incentives to developers with potentially higher building floor areas.
-Quality Housing is mandatory in R6 through R10 contextual zoning districts and optional in all other R6 through R10 zones.
-The program sets higher standards for building development including additional bulk regulations and building amenities.
+The Quality Housing Program (QHP) is a set of zoning regulations in New York City that intends to maintain the existing character of specific neighborhoods and provide amenities for the building occupants.
+The program enforces additional standards for building developments, including bulk regulations.
+QHP is mandatory in R6 through R10 contextual zoning districts and optional in all other R6 through R10 zones.

 Quality Housing Program

-Sometime people confuse the Quality Housing Program with the Inclusionary Housing Program.
-These are 2 different things.
-The Quality Housing Program has nothing to do with affordable housing.
-Although you can have an affordable housing development with Inclusionary Housing and Quality Housing..
+Sometimes people confuse the Quality Housing Program with the Inclusionary Housing Program.
+These are two different things.
+The Quality Housing Program has nothing to do with affordable housing, whereas the Inclusionary Housing Program promotes affordable housing.
+You can have a development with both Inclusionary Housing and Quality Housing.

 Quality Housing Program Mandatory Zoning Districts